TANNNHui/GainFunctionInfluentRTs/README.md

 # GainFunctionInfluentRTs
-The dataset is in the relation on the right, and the tag is 'DataSet'
+The dataset is in the Releases, and the tag is 'DataSet'